AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/amid.doc.md

 ## Implementation

-We want to label each element to record its index and instruct compilers to pull the element from a set by the index on its label.
+We will label each element by its index in the list and collect them into a roster.
+When provided with an index, we instruct compilers to pull its corresponding element from the roster.

 First, we need to create a label class: